-Daughter had just got out of bed at four in the afternoon.
-Big I Am had a broad smile on his face.
+Husband and I were invited to Sunday dinner, to the house Laura shared with Mr Big I Am.
+Laura had just got out of bed at four in the afternoon.
+Mr Big I Am had a broad smile on his face.

-I made a mental note to ring the builders, and chase her house.
+I made a mental note to ring the builders, and chase the completion of her new house.

-We chastised her, reminded her the money was for property, not frippery.
+We chastised Laura, reminded her the money was for property, not frippery.
 She denied spending, said Mr Big I Am was exaggerating.

 We believed her.
 We thought him odd, telling tales to cause unrest.

-We did not consider our daughter had become adept at telling her lies.
+We did not consider Laura had become adept at telling her lies.